An Efficient Representation for Filtrations of Simplicial Complexes: Introduction

-The proof of the above two items follows from the discussions in Section~\ref{sizeofCSD} and Section~\ref{sec:operations} respectively.
+The proof of the above two properties follows from the discussions in Section~\ref{sizeofCSD} and Section~\ref{sec:operations} respectively.
 We would like to point out here that while the cost of static operations such as membership is only $\tilde{\mathcal{O}}(d)$ for the Simplex Tree, to perform any dynamic operation such as insertion or removal, the Simplex Tree requires $\text{exp}(d)$ time.
-Moreover, as shown in Section~\ref{sec:operations}, the cost of \emph{most} basic operation using CSD is linear in $\kappa$.

-As a direct consequence of representing a simplicial complex only through the critical simplices, we note that the construction of any simplicial complex with filtration, will be very efficient through CSD, simply because we have to build a smaller data structure as compared to the existing data structures.
-More specifically, we propose a new \emph{edge-deletion} algorithm for the construction of flag complexes on $n$ vertices with $\kappa$ critical simplices in time $\mathcal{O}\left(\kappa n^{2.38}\right)$.
-Additionally, we provide a \emph{matrix-parsing} algorithm for building $d$-dimensional relaxed Delaunay complexes over the witness set $W$ in $\mathcal{O}(|W| d^2 \log |W|)$ time.
-In each of these cases, we show that the construction is more efficient when using CSD rather than ST, primarily because CSD is a compact representation.
+As a direct consequence of representing a simplicial complex only through the critical simplices, the construction of any simplicial complex with filtration, will be very efficient through CSD, simply because we have to build a smaller data structure as compared to the existing data structures.
+This is shown for flag complexes and relaxed Delaunay complexes.